-As previously mentioned in our article which describes the Capability Maturity Matrix, or CMM, assessing the maturity level of sales marketing and customer management processes is a key step in establishing a CRM solution.
+As previously mentioned in our article analyzing the maturity of processes in the context of a CRM implementation which describes the Capability Maturity Matrix, or CMM, assessing the maturity level of sales marketing and customer management processes is a key step in establishing a CRM solution.

 This assessment will give a better understanding of the robustness of CRM-supported processes and the employee commitment that comes with them.
 If a process is unstructured and dependent on one person, it will be harder to impose the heavy burden of documenting each action in a CRM.

 On the other hand, the proposed CRM solution must be particularly well structured for a process that is already well under control during the optimization phase, this at the risk of slowing down its execution.

 The answer to this question could be summed up as all the processes that will be impacted by CRM.
 These processes are most often found in the following three major areas of expertise: sales, marketing and customer service.
 At times, we must also consider the billing processes, project launching and inventory management processes.

 As a rule, we evaluate the following processes when planning a CRM implementation:

 - Management of sales activities and follow ups

 - Defining acquisition channels

 - Implementation and management of marketing campaigns

 - Attribution of the sources of prospects